mastodon/blog/content/posts/2024-11-12_trunk_and_tidbits-october_2024/index.md

 ### Backend

-There were a number of small bug fixes following the 4.3.0 release, that made it into 4.3.1.
+The month started with a focus on small bug fixes following the 4.3.0 release, that made it into 4.3.1.

+Here is a list of the notable changes that were merged in October, and will appear in the next Mastodon release:

 <div class="features-list">